-RESOURCES call 911 for all emergencie SCHOOL DISTRICT COMMUNITY Bldg.
-Architectural Plans Emergency Response Personnel Structural Inspection Reports Building Codes Official On & Off Site Sheltering Plans Structural Engineer School Cancellation Plan Insurance Representative Community Notification Plan Neighboring School Districts Media Plan Off campus shelter sites Crisis Intervention Team Response Action Guidelines Authority Upon discover or detection of an actual or potential al School Staff structural failure, notify the Building Principal.
 2. Activate the district incident command team and Incident Commander establish a command post.
 Can 911.
 3. Evaluate the situation.
-If hazards are imminent eva acuate Safety Officer to a safe location and determine if there are injurie es.
+If hazards are imminent evacuate Safety Officer to a safe location and determine if there are injuries.
 Incident Commander 4.
-Identify any imminent hazards and take appropria ste Safety Officer remedial action to mitigate as long as it is safe to do so.
-Barriers may be required to keep occupants out of harms way or to protect the building from further damage.
-Incident Commander 5.
-In consultation with a buildings code official determine if a structural engineer is need to survey the building.
-If portions of the building are safe implement on-site sheltering, school cancellation or other appropriate response.
-Liaison Officer Incident Commander 6.
-Activate Community Notification Plan and prepare for News Media Personnel.
-Incident Commander Public Information Officer 7.
-Determine if School Crisis Intervention Team needs to be activated.
-Incident Commander 8.
-Assess damage to property and determine whether to prepare claims under policies of insurance or Federal or State emergency relief programs.
-Incident Commander, Superintendent & Business Manager 9.
+Identify any imminent hazards and take appropriate Safety Officer remedial action to mitigate as long as it is safe to do so.
+Incident Commander Barriers may be required to keep occupants out of harms way or to protect the building from further damage.
+5. In consultation with a buildings code official determine if Liaison Officer a structural engineer is needed to survey the building.
+If Incident Commander portions of the building are safe implement on-site sheltering, school cancellation or other appropriate response.
+6. Activate Community Notification Plan and prepare for Incident Commander News Media Personnel.
+Public Information Officer 7.
+Determine if School Crisis Intervention Team needs to Incident Commander be activated.
+8. Assess damage to property and determine whether to Incident Commander, prepare claims under policies of insurance or Federal or Superintendent & Business State emergency relief programs.
+Manager 9.
 Activate School Aftermath/Recovery Plan.
 Incident Commander 10.
-Once the building is cleared for occupancy, resume normal activities.
-Superintendent & Building Principal
+Once the building is cleared for occupancy, resume Superintendent & Building normal activities.
+Principal